Next Article: What is Disability Insurance?

 Health Insurance Plan Characteristics

-Health insurance pays the medical expenses incurred by an individual pursuant to treatment of covered health risks.
+Health insurance pays the medical expenses incurred by an individual pursuant to the treatment of covered health risks.
 Health plans may include medical, pharmaceutical, dental, and vision services by health providers.
 A health insurer will often disclaim or limit coverage for known conditions of the insured present within a stated period of time prior to purchasing insurance.
 This is known as excluding “preexisting conditions”.
 Most health insurers are limited in the ability to exclude preexisting conditions for more than two years following issuance of the policy.
 The Affordable Care Act of 2010 (ACA) limits the ability for insurers to exclude preexisting conditions, while placing additional tax burdens on those who do not purchase a qualified health insurance plan.
 It also authorizes the establishment of state and federal insurance exchanges where individuals can purchase an insurance plan.
 This system allows individuals to purchase insurance plans at rates comparable to those of large, employer-sponsored, insurance plans.
 As part of an insurance plan, an insured may be responsible for:

 ⁃ Premiums – Payments for insurance coverage.